8ta4/say/README.md

 Just press `⌘ + ;`.
 This will open the latest transcription file.
 If a new transcription is done, `say` will serve it up as soon as it's ready.
 But `say` won't bug you with any more transcriptions after that.

 > Can I close the window and have the app running in the background?
-(Planned)

 Yup, you can.
 Closing the window with the close button, `⌘ + W`, or even `⌘ + Q` won't stop `say`.
 It'll keep running in the background, capturing your voice.